How to connect your SMS gateway to the mobile network

 How to connect your SMS gateway to a mobile network operator

 To send large volumes of SMS messages, a direct connection to the Short Message Service Center (SMSC) of a mobile network operator, or to a high capacity on-line SMS service is a good option.
-Mobile network operators and top SMS providers offer SMPP client connection or other heavy-duty SMS protocols, such as the UCP sms protocol, the CIMD2 sms protocol or the OZX sms protocol.
+Mobile network operators and top SMS providers offer SMPP client connection or other heavy-duty SMS protocols, such as the UCP sms protocol, the CIMD2 sms protocol or the HTTP, the HTTPS and the OZX sms protocol.
 In most cases you can connect to these providers through a secure SSL link.
 You may check out the how to create a secure smpp client connection guide on getting more information about this connection option.

 How to connect your SMS gateway to an HTTP SMS service provider